Bahram Aryana: Party affiliation

 Aryana described himself as being an Iranian nationalist and moderate socialist, not a monarchist.
 Although he received a great deal of support from monarchists who considered him to be a supporter.
 Aryana held dual membership of Aria Party and SUMKA.

-He founded Azadegan, a nationalist opposition group which had "developed a full command staff structure and support from all nationalist elements from the moderate left to the monarchists". while in exile in Paris.
+He founded the Azadegan Organization, a nationalist opposition group which claimed to have had "developed a full command staff structure and support from all nationalist elements from the moderate left to the monarchists", while in exile in Paris.

 Aryana combined his forces with not just Gholam Ali Oveissi but also Shapour Bakhtiar, Ahmad Madani and Ali Amini.
 Azadegan, meaning Born Free, was an anti-Khomeini movement which claimed as many as 12,000 followers in Iran, many of them in the armed forces.
-The daring seizing by Azadegan's officers of Tabarzin, an Iranian Navy's Combattante II class fast attack craft just built by France and en route to Iran while in the Mediterranean in August 1981, attracted media attention to Azadegan and its members' armed resistance against the clerical regime of Iran.
+The daring seizing by Azadegan's officers of Tabarzin, an Iranian Navy La Combattante II type fast attack craft just built by France and en route to Iran while in the Mediterranean in August 1981, attracted media attention to Azadegan and its members' armed resistance against the clerical regime of Iran.